railsgirlsrdu/twitter_curriculum/README.md

 #### Deploy your app

-Setup `git` for your project.
-Run these commands in the terminal:
+Heroku uses a version-control system called Git to deploy apps from your laptop to its servers.
+To setup `git` for your project run these commands in the terminal:

 ```console
 git init